opensim-org/opensim-core/doc/APIGuide.md

 ## II.
 Finalize Properties and Connections of the Component {#finalizefromproperties}
 All components are given the opportunity finalize their specification from their properties invoked by `Component::finalizeFromProperties()`.
 The base (Component) implementation also makes sure Components that are properties (e.g. a BodySet, JoinSet) are included as subcomponents.
 As subcomponents, any actions invoked on the top-level component invokes its subcomponents, automatically.
 For example, `finalizeFromProperties()` is invoked on the subcomponents.
 To add custom functionality to your Component:

   1. Override `extendFinalizeFromProperties()` to perform any data loading or conversions that the Component will need during a simulation.
 For example, the Body component has a property that contains six numbers intended to be the moments and products of inertia of a physical body.
 Body overrides  `extendFinalizeFromProperties()` to convert those 6 numbers to a proper SimTK::Inertia, which will throw pertinent exceptions about  the validity of those numbers to form a physical inertia tensor.
 Note, that the base `Component::fnalizeFromProperties()` marks the component as being up-to-date with its properties.
-We indicate virtual methods intended for Component writers to extend the basic operations of a Component by using “extend” in the virtual function name.
+We indicate virtual methods intended for Component writers to extend the basic operations of a Component by using "extend" in the virtual function name.
   ~~~cpp
   void extendFinalizeFromProperties() {
       Super::extendFinalizeFromProperties();